rizemon/rizemon.github.io/_posts/2019-11-03-haystack-htb.markdown

 layout: post
 title:  "Hack The Box - Haystack"
 date:   2019-11-03 18:38:00 +0800
+categories: hackthebox
-categories: hackthebox linux elasticsearch kibana logstash ssh
+tags: linux elasticsearch kibana logstash ssh
 ---

 I really felt that this machine resonated with me because of the Elastic Stack components running on it and I happened to be learning about them at that point of time XD